fernhw/Pro-Input-System/README.md

 I tried other controller systems and none gave me the control I wanted, they all where all, no.<br/>

 This was created for OOP programmers like myself who want a good amount of customization and control this is not for beginners looking for an easy way.
-Help me improve this and make it better, tools for people like us tend to not be very good.<br/>
+Help me improve this and make it better.<br/>

 This is still in development and at the moment the thing is not where I want it to be, it works you can map controllers with the files in the Models folder, give it a whirl.
 It works out of the box with the XBOX360 controller, and Nintendo JOYCONs but I want to have it eventually detect these and change profiles on the fly.<br/>